Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

 Crime levels are high and police responses can be slow.

-Crime is common, particularly in Port Moresby, Lae and other urban centres.
+Crime is common throughout PNG, but particularly in Port Moresby, Lae and other urban centres.
 Squatter settlement areas of towns and cities are particularly dangerous.
 Robbery, assault (including sexual assaults), bag snatching and car-jacking are common.
 'Bush knives' (machetes) and firearms are often used in assaults and thefts.
 The crime rate tends to increase leading into the Christmas holiday period.

 Most crime is opportunistic but some robberies target expatriates in their homes, at their workplaces or while travelling.
 There is a heightened risk of armed robbery at shopping centres, hotels, restaurants and other areas frequented by Westerners in urban areas, including Port Moresby.
 Most armed robberies involve firearms.

 Sexual assault, including gang rape, is prevalent.
 Foreigners have been targeted.

-Car jacking is common, in Port Moresby and Lae.
-Known high-risk areas in Port Moresby include the area around Parliament House in the suburb of Waigani (particularly outside working hours), and in Lae along the highway between Lae and Nadzab Airport, particularly at night.
+Car jacking is common in Port Moresby, Lae, and along the highway between Lae and Nadzab Airport, particularly at night.
 Criminals may use roadblocks on roads outside of towns to stop and loot vehicles, and attack the occupants.

 Police response times can be slow.
 Many businesses, including the High Commission, employ private security companies to help deliver a prompt response to calls for assistance and as security escorts.

 Australian officials adopt heightened security measures at all times in PNG.
 Officials receive security training and adhere to strict security guidelines.
 Closely monitor your personal security and ensure you have appropriate security measures in place.

 - Avoid high crime risk areas and activities.